Educational tips for pet

 hospitalisation.
 It was sold for one thousand

 dollars, the dealer told me later.
-He would lose money in
+He might lose money in

 this case.